kleder/timetracker/README.md

 ### Obtain Youtrack token for app

-To start using T-Rec you need to obtain the permament token for your personal Youtrack account.
+To start using T-REC you need to obtain the permament token for your personal Youtrack account.
 Follow this instruction to get one: https://www.jetbrains.com/help/youtrack/standalone/Manage-Permanent-Token.html

 In case you don't see the "New Token" button make sure that you have **Read Service** and **Update self** permissions to issue a token in one of your Youtrack roles.